Indian Market FAQs

 Can I bring my pet?

 What is SWAIA?SWAIA stands for Southwestern Association for Indian Arts.
-It is the non-profit organization that produces the Santa Fe Indian Market and over 40 year-round programs and events.
+It is the non-profit organization that produces the Santa Fe Indian Market the Winter Indian Market.
 SWAIA's mission is "Bringing Native arts to the world by inspiring artistic excellence, fostering education, and creating meaningful partnerships."